-As our employees continue to work on a hybrid environment, which includes splitting time between working from the office and working from home, we are highly reliant on the availability and functionality of our information systems to enable for our operations.
+Our employees work in a hybrid environment, which includes splitting time between working from the office and working from home, we are highly reliant on the availability and functionality of our information systems to enable our operations.
 Working from home may increase risk of data loss, including privacy-related events.
 If our information systems are not operational for reasons which may include cyber security attacks, data center failures, failures by telecom providers to provide services to our business and to our employees' homes, power failures, or failures of off-premise software such as SaaS based software, our business and financial results may be adversely impacted.